ExpressLRS/Docs/docs/quick-start/rx-flash2400.md

 **Build** the firmware.
 Once done, it should open a new window where the `NamimnoRC_FLASH_2400_ESP_RX-<version>.bin` is.
 Do not close this window so you can easily navigate to it once it's time to upload the firmware into the receiver.

 Power up your Flight Controller by either connecting a LiPo or attaching the USB cable (if the receiver gets powered from USB via a 4v5 pad).
-The receiver's LED will blink slowly at first, and after 20s or 30s (can be adjusted via ExpressLRS Configurator using `AUTO_WIFI_ON_INTERVAL`), it should blink fast indicating it's on Wifi Mode.
+The receiver's LED will blink slowly at first, and after 20s or 30s (can be adjusted via ExpressLRS Configurator using `AUTO_WIFI_ON_INTERVAL`), it should blink fast indicating it's on Wifi AP Mode.
+The fast blink will pause and flash fast once again, indicating connection to your Home Network.

 Using your browser, navigate to http://elrs_rx.local/.
 The Wifi Update page should load.
 It should show your device target along with the version of the firmware it currently has.